 For Google Scholar to deem a journal website “trustworthy,” it must follow all of Google Scholar’s technical guidelines.
 Journal publishers should also contact Google Scholar to request inclusion.
 If you’re not sure whether Google Scholar is indexing your journal content, you can quickly check by visiting scholar.google.com and searching for your journal domain (e.g., www.examplejournal.com).

 What steps can I take to get my journal articles indexed in Google Scholar?

 If you find that content from one or more of the journals you publish is not appearing in Google Scholar, you’ll need to review the Google Scholar Inclusion Guidelines for Webmasters to determine the best next steps to take.
 For example, some requirements areas you may still need to address include:

 - Checking your HTML or PDF file formats to make sure the text is searchable

 - Configuring your website to export bibliographic data in HTML meta tags

-- Publishing all articles on separate webpages (i.e. each article should have its own URL)
+- Publishing all articles on separate webpages (i.e., each article should have its own URL)

 However you decide to go about getting your journal articles indexed by Google Scholar, now’s the time to start!
-Google Scholar indexing is sure to expand the accessibility and reach of the articles you publish.
+Google Scholar indexing is sure to expand the accessibility and reach of the content you publish.

-This post was originally published on February 4, 2016 and updated on August 20, 2019.
+This post was originally published on February 4, 2016 and updated on March 13, 2023.